deejay189393/Streams-Prefetcher/README_WEB_UI.md

 - **Multi-Addon Support**: Separate catalog and stream addons with flexible configuration
 - **Time-Based Limits**: Set execution time limits and delays with human-readable formats
 - **Persistent State**: Jobs continue running even if you close the browser
+- **Reset Functionality**: Clear cache and reset configurations with one click
+- **Catalog Filtering**: Advanced filtering options for catalog selection

 ## Architecture